-- In addition to all the rules listed above, Students in grades K 8 also agree to not use their mobile devices during non-class school hours, such as during breaks, lunch, or passing between classes. - Mobile devices are to be used only during class, when expressly instructed to do so by a teacher. - Any violation of these agreements may result in losing the privilege of using your mobile devices during school hours entirely.
+- In addition to all the rules listed above, students in grades K 8 are not allowed to use their mobile devices during the school day. - Mobile devices are to be used only during class, when expressly instructed to do so by a teacher. - Any violation of these agreements may result in losing the privilege of using your mobile devices during school hours entirely.